 Of course!
 We will try our best to keep your child engaged and learning while at Camp Explorations.
 However, we are not able to provide interpreters for your child at camp.

 We occasionally take our group on walking field trips or a U-M blue bus (for Adventure Sessions).
 Field trip safety will continue to be reassessed based on recommendations from public health officials.
 Parents/guardians will be notified if their camp has a field trip opportunity.

 On days that we are going on field trips, we ask that your child wear comfortable shoes, weather appropriate clothing, and the Camp Explorations T-shirt.
 We also suggest that your child bring a water bottle, backpack, bug spray, and sunscreen.

-Camp Explorations reserves the right to remove any child from camp if his/her/their behavior is overly disruptive, inappropriate, creates a safety hazard, or is in violation of the COVID-19 Policy.
+Camp Explorations reserves the right to remove any child from camp if his/her/their behavior is overly disruptive, inappropriate, or creates a safety hazard.
 In such cases, the child will be immediately removed from camp and asked not to return, possibly for the remainder of the camp and/or the remainder of the summer.
 In these cases, no refunds will be given.

 A $15 processing fee will be assessed for any requested registration changes after confirmation of your registration.
 Please double check your schedule and registration form before submitting your registration.
 Please contact the camp office for any changes to your registration.

 Campers are placed in age appropriate groups for each session.
 We make every effort to accommodate requests for campers to be in the same group as a friend, though requests are not guaranteed.

 If you would like your camper to be placed in the same group as a friend and you did not indicate it on your registration form, the request can be made in writing to the Camp Director at firstname.lastname@example.org.